PigeonProtocolConsortium/pigeon-spec/README.md

  * Have no singletons (no signing authorities, no servers of any kind, even locally)
  * Minimize conceptual overhead (If it's not needed at least 80% of the time, don't add it).
  * Offline-first.
 Assume the user will never have TCP or UDP access.
  * Prefer a monolithic internal structure.
-Avoid external dependencies except for limited use cases (Eg: crypto libs)
+Avoid external dependencies except for limited use cases (Eg: crypto libs).
+Do not break things into smaller pieces until there are at least three real-world reasons to do so.
- * Use a compact serialization format that is deterministic and easy to parse on constrained end devices or use none at all (let the application decide).
+ * Use a serialization format that is deterministic and easy to parse on constrained devices.

-# Constraints, Assumptions

  * Assume there are no connections or network (file/blob first)
  * Assume CPU resources and memory are limited.
  * Assume block storage is plentiful (storage space measured in GBs)

-# The Gauntlet

- * Create an implementation in multiple languages, one of which is WASM compatible
- * patchwork clone
- * SSB importer / exporter
- * GUI database browser
- * reddit/newsgroup clone
- * File sharing app
- * turn-based board game
- * Messenger type app
- * Sync over sneakernet (using common Unix utilities and default features)
- * Sync over email (via external tool)
- * Sync over bluetooth (via external tool)
- * FireFox log viewer extension, similar to Patchfox
- * Transmit Pigeon Protocol bundles over actual pigeons, possibly soliciting help from world famous boxer and pigeon racing enthusiast Mike Tyson.

 # Unanswered Questions

  * Ephemeral key exchange
  * Merkle tree vs. hash chain
+ * Standardized general purpose message schemas (follow, unfollow, redirect, etc.)

 # Concepts

  * Base64: The protocol will use Base 64 Encoding with URL and Filename Safe Alphabet as specified in [RFC 4648](https://tools.ietf.org/html/rfc4648).
 The protocol always uses the standard "=" character for padding.
 Deviations from this will be explicitly noted.
- * Identity: A base64 `ed25519` public key starting with `@` and ending with `.ed25519`.
+ * Identity: A base64 `ed25519` public key string starting with `@` and ending with `.ed25519`.
  * Message Signature: An ED25519 signature starting with a `%` and end with `.sha256`.
 Messages (covered later) are referenced by a signature.
  * String: A 1..62 byte list of ASCII characters, Starting and ending with `"`.
  * Blob: Arbitrary binary data, with a current max size of 1 MB.